-As I now feel like the woman that has been on Tinder the longest in the history of the world, I thought I would share some of my favourite online dating terminology!
-All of which has happened to me at some point in the last six months with some happening at the same time!
-I swear I am going to be single and happy forever without fear of being benched!
-Another upside I will also be able to sleep in the centre of my bed!
+Since I have now been on Tinder since the beginning of time, I thought I would share some of my favourite online dating terminology!
+All of which has happened to me at some point in the last six months with two or three happening to me at the same time!
+I swear I am going to be single and happy forever without fear of being benched or ghosted ever again!
+Another upside, I will also be able to sleep in the centre of my bed!

 The ‘slow fade’ is when someone gradually cuts you off.
 They may start to interact with you less and less and stop making effort so that eventually you are no longer in contact.
 Not great, but a little bit less brutal than ‘ghosting’?
 Maybe not.